 A single storm episode can cause extensive erosion in coastal areas.
 Storm-induced erosion was evaluated to determine the modification to existing topography that is expected to be associated with flooding events.
-No erosion analysis was performed for this study.
+Erosion was evaluated using the methods listed in Table 15.